DamingoNdiwa/hydrological-model-selection-bayes/README.md

 ## Experiment one - synthetic discharge `experiment_one/`

-The folder studyone contains codes for the first experiment.
+The folder `experiment_one/` contains codes for the first experiment where the calibration data is generated from a forward run of model two.

-1. First, generate data by running the run_studyone_data.sh on the HPC cluster.
+1. Generate data by executing `generate_data.py`.
-2. Then run the three other files that end in sh.
-The files give each model's parameter estimates and log marginal likelihood.
+2. For the marginal likelihood calculation execute `twobuckets.py`, `threebuckets.py`
-3. The results can be transferred for further processing in which cases the codes are in the post processing folder.
+   and `four_buckets.py`.
-4. The subfolder ppc contains codes for the posterior predictive check.
-Here first, generate the data by running run_studyone_data.sh.
-Then, run the other scripts ending in sh to get the results.
-The results can be transferred for post-processing.
+3. The subfolder `ppc/` contains codes for the posterior predictive checks.
-5. The models can be run many times in parallel by specifying the number of times in the files ending in sh.
+4. The results can be transferred for post-processing in which cases the scripts are in the root `post_processing/` folder.

-## studytwo
+## Experiment two - synthetic discharge `experiment_two/`
-The folder studytwo contains codes for the second experiment.
+The folder `experiment_three/` contains codes for the first experiment where the calibration data is generated from a forward run of model three.

 * First run run_studytwo_data.sh to generate the data.
 * Then run the other scripts ending in sh and save the results for post-processing.